 7. Luncheon meats, crab and vegan meat substitutes

-Wheat can be used a filler in luncheon meats, and of course most beef jerky contains soy sauce.
+Wheat can be used as a filler in luncheon meats, and of course most beef jerky contains soy sauce.
 The “crab meat” used in many sushi rolls, like California rolls, is imitation crabmeat and contains wheat as a stabilizer.
 Many vegan “meats” and veggie burgers are either made from wheat or contain one of the troublesome 20 ingredients.

 Beer contains gluten, of course, but distilled liquors such as vodka can also be made from wheat.
 Depending on your sensitivity, you may need to steer clear of these.
 I recommend eliminating alcohol entirely during the first 30 days on any of my programs or until your symptoms have resolved.
 However, if you have eliminated your symptoms and want to enjoy alcohol occasionally, I usually stick with tequila.